 Home disaster preparedness

 A home disaster kit should have a range of useful items including an ample supply of water, nonperishable foods, flashlights, spare batteries, and perhaps warm clothing if your climate calls for it.
 But beyond those basics, should you keep any tech tools at home to help in an emergency?
 Here are a few of the most helpful gadgets to have around the house as well.

 Solar/Crank radio.
 In my garage, we keep a radio that works without batteries or an external power source.
 This radio works with a hand crank or attached solar panels, is compact and portable, and even has a built-in flashlight.
 It picks up AM and FM radio as well as NOAA weather broadcasts.
 And, if you want, it works with AAA batteries or a USB charger.

 In any major emergency, you can usually get emergency information on local radio.
-During the Thomas Fire, one station here went to 24/7 alerts and fire reporting.
+During a major wildfire near my home, one station here went to 24/7 alerts and fire reporting.
 Even when the power was out, the radio station kept sharing important information related to the fire, later mudslides and flooding, and other vital emergency details.